24/7 Campus Safety: 937.382.0100

 Wilmington College schedules campus safety officers 24 hours a day and 7 days a week to provide security for the campus buildings and grounds in an effective and non-aggressive manner.
 For the protection of all students, the Campus Safety Office maintains records of all persons found in academic buildings after lock-up time as well as reports of incidents involving violations of law or College regulations in which a Campus Safety officer is involved or receives a report.

 Violations should be reported to the Campus Safety Office as well as to outside law agencies when appropriate.
 Only in cases involving a need for direct confrontation of law offenders or when health or property are threatened will an outside law enforcement agency be called.

-Late Night Escort Service
+Late Night Shuttle Service

 Campus Safety is also responsible for addressing parking violations.
 Fire lanes and yellow curbs on campus are clearly marked and VEHICLES WILL BE TOWED and/or IMMOBILIZED if parked in the fire lanes, handicapped parking, parking lot entrances, visitors' parking, or other restricted areas.

 Vehicles parked by a yellow curb on College property or taking up more than one space may be given a warning sticker, ticket, and be towed or immobilized.
 Wilmington College reserves the right to tow at any time.

 Parking regulations and locations of lots are available in the brochure provided when picking up a parking sticker.

 The Jeanne Clery Disclosure of Campus Security Policy & Campus Crimes Statistics Act

 Formerly the Campus Security Act